traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

     ```bash
     kubectl create secret generic traefik-hub-license --namespace traefik --from-literal=token=$TRAEFIK_HUB_TOKEN
     ```
-6. Now that the license key is stored under the same namespace as our existing Traefik Application proxy deployment, we can perform in-place upgrade to <b>Traefik Hub API Gateway</b> using the same Helm chart.
+6. Now that the license key is stored under the same namespace as our existing Traefik Application proxy deployment, we can perform an in-place upgrade to <b>Traefik Hub API Gateway</b> using the same Helm chart.

     ```bash
     helm upgrade traefik -n traefik --wait \